jeluard/amaru-pi/README.md

 # You need to unplug the SD card and be prepared to plug it to your local machine
 ./scripts/dump-image.sh

-# Configure the image to adapt for one machine
-./scripts/configure-image.sh
 ```